lVlyke/rpi-cam-harmonize-server/README.md

 ## Installation

-Before starting, **please make sure that the camera interface has been enabled on your Raspberry Pi**.
+Before starting, **please make sure that the legacy camera interface has been enabled on your Raspberry Pi**.
 You can do this by running `sudo raspi-config` and enabling the camera under `Interface Options`.

 First, clone this project onto your Pi (with submodules):